Couchers-org/couchers/site/markdown/blog/2021/07/17/talk-of-the-town.md

 * If we allow everyone to filter by any gender, the consensus is that certain users would abuse this feature for the purposes of dating.
-But _not _being able to filter by gender at all is also impractical (e.g. trying to find women hosts in a city with 90% male users).
+But *not* being able to filter by gender at all is also impractical (e.g. trying to find women hosts in a city with 90% male users).
 * On the other hand, other safety features (e.g. message filtering, blocking, character limits, etc.) can to an extent prevent possible abuses of the "filter by gender" feature.
 * A popular idea is to allow for filtering for "same gender" or "any gender" only.
 In that case, should we allow for non-binary folk to be excluded from searches?
 How would that affect non-binary people that lean more towards the "woman" side of the spectrum or the "man" side of the spectrum?
 * Idea brought up: make the display of gender optional (and only show pronouns by default), but keep it in the backend for safety purposes?
-* Concern brought up:men could take advantage of the "non-binary" option and falsely represent their gender to gain "access" to Women and non-binary_-_only events?
+* Concern brought up:men could take advantage of the "non-binary" option and falsely represent their gender to gain "access" to Women and non-binary-only events?
 * We should consult more non-binary and women users (e.g. through surveys or focus groups)

 [Read the full discussion...](https://community.couchers.org/t/whats-the-purpose-of-the-gender-field/1338)